 Use of Guidelines

-When provided free: may do so by inserting the following verbiage in all print, web, app or other instances that reference the beer style guidelines, with the correct year inserted for 20xx:
+Individuals may use by inserting the following verbiage in all print, web, app or other instances that reference the beer style guidelines, with the correct year inserted for 20xx:

 - Unchanged: “20xx Brewers Association Beer Style Guidelines used with permission of Brewers Association”